Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's

 1. American German Shepherd Show Line

 American show-line German Shepherds, also commonly known as AKC lines, are dogs that were bred in America to compete in dog shows.
 Americans were some of the biggest fans of the initial breed, and its use was popularized in the States because of a Shepherd that won a dog competition sometime in the early 20th century.
-Seeing this new, striking dog breed win the show inspired a lot of people to start breeding their own Shepherds for both domestic and competition use.
+Seeing this new, striking dog breed win the show inspired a lot of people to start breeding their own Shepherds for both domestic and competitive use.

 These dogs are best recognized for their physical appearance because that’s what they are bred for.
 They are often considered to be more strikingly attractive than other variations of their kind.

-Show dogs are commonly evaluated for their colors, the way they move, the way they’re built, the angles on their bodies, their size, and the amount they resemble their own breed.
+Show dogs are commonly evaluated for their colors, the way they move, the way they’re built, the angles on their bodies, their size, and the degree to which they resemble the ideal archetype of their own breed.
 The American show line is bred to have sleek fur, be strong and muscular, and have proportional body shapes.

 In comparison to other variations, American show-line dogs are typically a bit taller and lengthier than their European counterparts.
 They come in quite a few colors, including black, tan, sable, and solid white.
 Some are bi-colored, but many are solid.
-Their pigmentation is typically less dense than European show dogs.
+Their pigmentation is typically less dense than that of European show dogs.

 These show dogs, despite being bred to be very agile and perform well in shows, are known for being more relaxed than either German or European show dogs.
-They don’t have as much energy or drive than working dogs and are not suited to have jobs.
+They don’t have as much energy or drive as working dogs and are not suited for jobs.

 Instead, they make fantastic pets.
 They’re smart enough to learn quickly, they can track small animals, they’re loyal, they are agile and good for herding, and they’re always happy to play with or please their owners.